fcabrera23/onvif-camera-mock/README.md

     ```
     _Note: If you're not using **Flannel**, you may need to check the Kubernetes network interface name and change it above._

-- If you are using [AKS Edge Essentials](https://learn.microsoft.com/en-us/azure/aks/hybrid/aks-edge-overview), please follow the [Discover ONVIF cameras with Akri](https://learn.microsoft.com/en-us/azure/aks/hybrid/aks-edge-how-to-akri-onvif).
+- If you are using [AKS Edge Essentials](https://learn.microsoft.com/en-us/azure/aks/hybrid/aks-edge-overview), please follow the [Discover ONVIF cameras with Akri](https://learn.microsoft.com/en-us/azure/aks/hybrid/aks-edge-how-to-akri-onvif) guide.

      Once you have your Kubernetes cluster running and Akri installed, run the following PowerShell command to enable the ONVIF discovery:
     ```powershell
     Invoke-AksEdgeNodeCommand -command "sudo ip route add 239.255.255.250/32 dev cni0"
     ```

+    If you're using **Scalable-cluster** with an 8*External virtual switch**, you will need to enable the `--dport 3702` firewall rule using the following command:

+    ```powershell
+    Invoke-AksEdgeNodeCommand -command "sudo iptables -A INPUT -p udp --dport 3702 -j ACCEPT" Invoke-AksEdgeNodeCommand -command "sudo iptables-save | sudo tee /etc/systemd/scripts/ip4save > /dev/null
+    ```

+    If you everything was correctly set up, you should see the mocked camera discovered by Akri.

+    ```powershell
+    PS C:\Users\Administrator\Desktop> kubectl get akrii
+    NAME                CONFIG       SHARED   NODES             AGE
+    akri-onvif-c9582f   akri-onvif   true     ["node1-ledge"]   7m28s
+    PS C:\Users\Administrator\Desktop>
+    ```

+    ### 8. Using a custom video RTSP feed

-    If you want to create an RTSP feed with a custom video, copy the video file into the AKS-EE host first.
+    Finally, if you want to create an RTSP feed with a custom video, copy the video file into the AKS-EE host first.
 For example, if you want to use the *sample.mp4* file from your directory `C:\Users\Admin\sample.mp4`, copy it to the AKS-EE Linux node `/home/aksedge-user/sample.mp4` file using the following cmd:

     ```powershell
     Copy-AksEdgeNodeFile -FromFile C:\Users\fcabrera\Downloads\sample-15s.mp4 -toFile /home/aksedge-user/sample.mp4 -PushFile